Everything you need to know about wisdom teeth infection after removal

 Another less common form of infection is called delayed-onset infection (DOI).
 It occurs 3 to 4 weeks after the procedure and can have the same symptoms.
 DOI affects mainly the impacted lower wisdom teeth.

-According to studies, its incidence ranges from 0.7% to 5.8%.
+According to studies, its prevalence ranges from 0.7% to 5.8%.
 Symptoms may include swelling, pain, difficulty opening the mouth, pus discharge, and fever.

 Various factors contribute to its occurrence, including poor oral hygiene, accumulation of food debris, smoking, and certain medical conditions.